posva/vim-vue/readme.md

 implementation for this but found his code much cleaner.
 That's why I created a new version instead of a PR.

+> [!WARNING]
+> This project is currently not actively maintained.
+We recommend to check the official [vuejs/language-tools](https://github.com/vuejs/language-tools?tab=readme-ov-file#community-integration) instead.

 ## Installation

 ### Install with [Vundle](https://github.com/VundleVim/Vundle.vim)